 On July 24, the White House issued an executive order on homelessness.
 OHCS is working closely with Governor Kotek and the Oregon Department of Justice to review the executive order’s contents and implications.
 As we understand it, the executive order on its own does not immediately change OHCS programs, how they are administered, or the agency’s work on homelessness initiatives.

 We will be monitoring whether and how federal agencies–such as the departments of Health and Human Services, Housing and Urban Development, and Transportation–may change their programs and policies in response to this executive order, and whether those changes affect OHCS’ priorities or responsibilities.
-Program eligibility lawsuit

-class action lawsuit against the federal administration over its new interpretation of rules that restricts states from using federal funds to provide services to those who cannot verify immigration status.
+On July 21, Oregon joined several other states in a class action lawsuit against the federal administration over its new interpretation of rules that restricts states from using federal funds to provide services to those who cannot verify immigration status.
 These changes would include impacts to the OHCS-administered Community Services Block Grant (CSBG) which provides vital assistance to families through rent support, medical care, or transportation needed to keep their jobs.

 July 16, 2025 | Update from the executive director

+At the federal level, the Reconciliation Bill was signed into law on July 4.
+OHCS is working closely with Governor Kotek to review its contents and implications, and we remain committed to ensuring Oregon’s housing needs are not sidelined.
 Reduced federal housing spending impacts Oregonians and will impede housing progress in our state.
 We cannot afford to fail the people of Oregon.
 It’s becoming harder for people not just to get ahead, but to hang on to what they have.
 Cuts to critical housing programs will leave families, veterans, seniors, and everyday working people unprepared for the future.

 We share in the federal government’s goals of boosting housing supply, lowering household costs, better serving rural and Tribal communities, expanding access to capital, and promoting economic growth.